MicrosoftDocs/windows-powershell-docs/docset/windows/appx/remove-appxpackage.md

 # Remove-AppxPackage

 ## SYNOPSIS
-Removes an app package from a user account.
+Removes an app package from one or more user accounts.

 ## SYNTAX